jv-jun23-team5/car-sharing-app/README.md

 payments, and any vehicle condition alterations.
 This feature provides quick access to vital information, elevating the rental experience.

-The Car Sharing Service emerges as a modern and efficient solution for car rentals, providing speed, safety, and convenience to all its esteemed users.
+The Quick Drive Rentals emerges as a modern and efficient solution for car rentals, providing speed, safety, and convenience to all its esteemed users.
     </p>
 </div>